delucks/gtd.py/README.rst

 Contributions would be great!
 If you think something could be improved just go change it and ask!

 There are some tests for the command-line interface to make sure everything works properly.
 There are currently a few subcommands fully covered with more planned.
 To run these tests, first use the "onboard" command to create a configuration file.
-Then add a property `test_board` to the configuration file, with the name of a board you can dedicate to running these tests.
+Then add a property ``test_board`` to the configuration file, with the name of a board you can dedicate to running these tests.
+If the board does not yet exist it will be created during the test run.
 The tests will destroy an existing board.
 Then, run:

 ::

- make tests
+ make test
  # OR,
  python -m pytest tests/